Validation, renewal, change from status, specific situation.

 - cross the Schengen area borders

-For VLS-TS holders, you must validate your visa online within three months of your arrival in France.
-This process is entirely paperless.
+For VLS-TS holders, you mandatory have to validate your visa online within three months of your arrival in France.

 WHAT IS THE PROCEDURE TO FOLLOW?